Contact us email@example.com

 click on ‘view larger map’ and the photo on the left to go to street view to explore the area

-You can buy this at any lift.
-Prices are here.
 Under 6 years old are free and kids won’t need it if they are beginners at ski school.
-Ski school can advise whether they need one.
+Ski school can advise whether they do need a ski pass.
 The ski pass is valid on trains and buses within the St Moritz area and also on lifts like the one to Muottas Muragl.
-You can get a pass that lets you ski 4 days in 6 or 2 days in 3, which are useful.
-There are family pass discounts where first child pays full ammount, second gets 30% discount etc.

 You get a discount if you book them online.
 Book them for pick up and drop off at Signalbahn.
 This is the one we use http://www.snowell.com/2/en/liz_182/Skiservice-Engadin-St.-Moritz-7500-St.-Moritz-ski-hire-skirental